abmusse/nodejs-itoolkit/docs/README.md

 Then invokes the desired transport with the xml input.

-Once the transport is done the user provided callback is called with `error` and `xmlOutput` added as parameters.
+Once the transport is done the user provided callback is inoked with `error` and `xmlOutput` added as parameters.

-If the Connection object was created using [syntax 2](#Syntax-2-Connectiondatabase-username-password-restOptions) `xmlOutput` is the only parameter added to the user provided callback.
+If the Connection object was created using [syntax 2](#Syntax-2-Connectiondatabase-username-password-restOptions) `xmlOutput` is the only parameter added to the callback.

 **Syntax:**